Blog

 How to do this?
 It's pretty simple.

-We add another service, let's call it MeasuredWeatherService which implements the same interface that our WeatherService and takes the IWeatherService in constructor's parameter.
-Then you implement the interface by assuming the monitoring logic and calling the decorated service for the core logic:
+We add another service, let's call it MeasuredWeatherService, which implements the same interface as our WeatherService and takes the IWeatherService as a constructor parameter.
+Then you implement the interface by taking care of the monitoring logic and calling the decorated service for the core logic:

 public class MeasuredWeatherService : IWeatherService